feathersjs/feathers/docs/guides/basics/hooks.md

 }
 ```

-Now every time a our messages service is accessed successfully the name, method and runtime will be logged.
+Now every time a our messages service is accessed successfully, the name, method and runtime will be logged.

 <BlockQuote type="tip">